wpswings/wallet-system-for-woocommerce/README.txt

 If you need support or have any questions then kindly use our online chat window [here](https://makewebbetter.com/?utm_source=MWB-wallet-org&utm_medium=MWB-org-page&utm_campaign=MWB-wallet-org) or  connect with us then [**Generate a Ticket**](https://makewebbetter.com/submit-query/)

+If our documentation doesn’t contain the solution to your problem, you can visit the [MakeWebBetter Forums](https://forums.makewebbetter.com/?utm_source=MWB-wallet-org&utm_medium=MWB-org-page&utm_campaign=MWB-wallet-org) with your question.

+== CONTRIBUTE AND TRANSLATE ==

+Wallet System For WooCommerce is translated into multiple languages Dutch, Russian, Spanish and many more.
+Help localize Wallet System For WooCommerce even further by adding your locale Language. [**Click Here**](https://translate.wordpress.org/projects/wp-plugins/wallet-system-for-woocommerce/)

 == Installation ==